nasby18/Malaria_case_tracking_dashboard/README.md

-# Summer Products and Sales Performance Dashboard

-## Description

-This project focuses on data preprocessing, cleaning, and the creation of an interactive dashboard for analyzing summer product sales performance.
-The dataset includes computed insights on the success of active sellers and information about summer products with ratings and performance metrics from August 2020.

-## Project Overview
+## 🌍 Malaria in African Case Tracking Dashboard ##

+**Description**

+This project is dedicated to creating an interactive dashboard for in-depth analysis of malaria-related data in African countries.
+The dataset comprises information on malaria incidence, preventive measures, and demographic characteristics spanning various countries and years.

+**Project Overview**
-### 1. Data Preprocessing and Cleaning
+1. Data Preprocessing and Cleaning

-The `notebooks` directory contains Jupyter Notebooks detailing the steps taken for data preprocessing and cleaning.
-These notebooks handle missing values, remove duplicates, and standardize data to prepare it for analysis.
+The notebooks directory hosts Jupyter Notebooks outlining the steps taken for data preprocessing and cleaning.
+These notebooks address missing values, standardize data, ensuring it is primed for analysis and dashboard creation.

-### 2. Dashboard Creation
+2. Dashboard Creation

-The `dashboard` directory includes code and assets for creating an interactive dashboard.
-The dashboard aims to provide visual insights into summer product sales trends and seller performance.
-Key features include sales overview, seller performance metrics, product ratings analysis, and time-based trends.
+The dashboard directory houses code and assets for crafting an interactive dashboard.
+The dashboard delivers visual insights into malaria incidence, prevention measures, and demographic trends in African countries.
+Key features encompass an overview of malaria cases, analysis of preventive measures, and demographic statistics.

-### 3. Exploratory Data Analysis (EDA)
+3. Exploratory Data Analysis (EDA)

-The `notebooks` directory also includes notebooks for exploratory data analysis, showcasing key findings and patterns in the datasets.
+The notebooks directory also contains notebooks dedicated to exploratory data analysis, presenting key findings and patterns within the malaria-related datasets.

-## Dashboard Features

-- **Sales Overview:** Total revenue, sales distribution, and top-selling products.
-- **Seller Performance:** Success metrics of active sellers.
-- **Product Ratings:** Analysis of product ratings and customer feedback.
-- **Time-based Analysis:** Trends and patterns over time.
+**Dashboard Features**

+Malaria Incidence Overview: Visual representation of malaria cases, incidence rates, and trends.
+Preventive Measures Analysis: Insights into the utilization of bed nets, antimalarial drugs, and preventive treatments.
+Demographic Statistics: Population distribution, rural vs. urban living, and growth trends.

-## Tools and Technologies Used
+**Tools and Technologies Used**

-- **Python:** Programming language used for data preprocessing, analysis, and dashboard creation.
+Python: The programming language employed for data preprocessing, analysis, and dashboard creation.
-- **Jupyter Notebooks:** Used for interactive data analysis and visualization.
+Jupyter Notebooks: Utilized for interactive data analysis and visualization.
-- **Pandas, NumPy, Matplotlib, Seaborn:** Python libraries for data manipulation and visualization.
+Pandas, NumPy, Matplotlib, Seaborn: Python libraries for data manipulation and visualization.
-- **Dashboard Framework (e.g., Dash, Streamlit):** Utilized for building interactive and responsive dashboards.
+Dashboard Framework (Dash, Plotly): Employed for constructing interactive and responsive dashboards.
-- **HTML, CSS:** Used for styling the dashboard.
+HTML, CSS: Used for styling the dashboard.

-## Acknowledgments
+Acknowledgments

-- The datasets used in this project are sourced from https://data.world/jfreex/summer-products-and-sales-performance-in-e-commerce-on-wish.
+The datasets used in this project are sourced from https://www.kaggle.com/datasets/lydia70/malaria-in-africa.